testpossessed/ng-schematics/README.md

 name|Specifies a name for the root store module|root-store|ng g @testpossessed/ng-schematics:root-store --name store-root project|Specifies the project to add a root store module to|Default project from angular.json, usually app|ng g @testpossessed/ng-schematics:root-store --project nested

-To demonstrate the options in use we will use both of them to add a Root Store to our nested project with a non-default name
+To demonstrate the options we will use both of them to add a Root Store to our *nested* project with a non-default name
 ```bash
 ng g @testpossessed/ng-schematics:root-store --name store-root --project nested
 ```

-After running the above, this is what the VS Code nested project structure looks like this
+After running the above, the VS Code nested project structure looks like this

 ![New Root Store module in nested project](doc-assets/nested-root-store.jpg)